 Then most importantly, the look – his rings are breathtakingly beautiful on the hand.
 His rings are second nature natural with ocean vibes, mountains, and deep valleys.
 In a piece of fine jewelry you get to wear it home, you get to wear it every day for the rest of your life.
 Crew West is one of the world’s great designs.

 Blue sapphire – Blue sapphire usually comes from Southeast Asia.
 It’s a color nature feels generous with in this part of the world.
 We love blue, particularly blue that shows well after the sun goes down.
-We tend toward a lighter brighter true blue color in all of our sapphire rings.
+We tend toward a lighter brighter true blue color in all of our sapphire pieces.

 Diamonds – world sourced, cut in Belgium.
 Well-cut with a full complement of 58 facets, rating a 3 on our quality cut scale.
 Nice white color, beautifully matched.
 Hardness 10.